 What It Takes to Create a Custom Medical Tube Handling and Assembly Machine

 By using multiple robots, the tubing is always controlled, eliminating the possibility of tangling and helping maintain a fast machine cycle time.
 The robots are also beneficial because they can move in a precisely controlled and monitored way, perfecting the assembly process.

 For this process, installing the hose into the fittings was a challenging process that required precision as well as flexibility due to the randomness of the hose.
-With multiple robots, SDC was able to ultimately setup a very consistent and reliable automated process out of a variable assembly.
-As a preferred robotic integrator for Fanuc, Epson and many other robot manufacturers, SDC has extensive experience programming multiple robots to work simultaneously, safely and effectively within the same system
+With multiple robots, SDC was able to set up a very consistent and reliable automated process out of a variable assembly.
+As a preferred robotic integrator for Fanuc, Epson, and other top robot manufacturers, SDC has extensive experience programming multiple robots to work simultaneously, safely, and effectively within the same system.

+What It Takes to Create a Custom Medical Tube Handling and Assembly Machine